Swetali/OICR_Task/README.md

 # Variant Calling Format file parser in Python
-This repository contains programming task assigned by OICR; it parses through a Variant calling format file and outputs the stats in JSON
+This repository contains programming script that parses through a Variant calling format file and outputs the stats in JSON

 In order to run it you will have to provide the sample name in the command line eg:- 'python OICR_task.py HG00096' and 'python OICR_task.py HG00097'.